-Training is provided for all staff to a generalist level every 3 years and regular updates around safeguarding are shared with staff regularly.
+Training is provided for all staff to a generalist level every 3 years and regular updates around safeguarding are shared with staff regularly (examples are via the notice board, email, social media and staff meetings.)

 Separate training is provided to all new staff on appointment as part of their induction process.